5HT2B/heartbeat/README.md

 or open localhost:8008 in a browser.

-If you are having issues with a 403 even though you set it to POST and set your Auth header, PLEASE please make sure your `token` file does not have a trailing newline.
+If you are having issues with a 403 even though you set it to POST and set your Auth header, PLEASE please make sure your `config/token` file does not have a trailing newline.

 ### Running server in production